Alirsni/DailyReports/README.md

 # Ali Roshani Daily tasks
-                                                        Daily Tasks Report - [07/26]
+                                                        Daily Tasks Report - [07/29]

 ## Overview

-Zhaket CMS
+ Hiisun

 ## Task Details

-1. **Task 1**: [Zhaket]
+1. **Task 1**: [Hiisun]
-   - Start time: [10:18]
-   - End time: [12:00]
-   - Duration:  1 H & 42 Min
-   - Progress: [Section five and section six]
-   - Additional notes: Designing the section three slider(done) and it use for section seven too
-   - the product categorys is done too
-2. **Task 2**: [Zhaket]
-   - Start time: [18:07]
+   - Start time: [15:12]
-   - End time: [19:57]
+   - End time: [21:32]
-   - Duration:  1 H & 47 Min
+   - Duration:  5 H & 32 Min
-   - Progress: [Section seven and eight]
+   - Progress: [almost done]
-   - Additional notes: Designing the section seven (brands) and section eight (blogs)
+   - Additional notes: designing the shop page with responsive , and some deatails is still remaining
+   - it almost done and need a little time with jquery things.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: the slider is so hard to design but finally i done it. make responsive pages is also problem
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some part are a little challenging but with a good vision can be done easily.

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: maybe starting the next page
+Based on the progress made today and the remaining tasks, the following steps should be taken: first done this page and start designing the single product page of Hiisun.

 ## Conclusion